Grace over guilt

 Truth over suspicion

-Berlin’s spiritual landscape has also been profoundly shaped by its history.
-The devastation of WWII, the utter moral collapse during the Nazi era, and decades of communist rule in East Germany deeply eroded public trust in religion and institutions.
+Berlin’s spiritual landscape has also been profoundly shaped by its dark history.
+The devastation of WWII, the utter moral collapse during the Nazi era, and decades of communist rule in East Germany deeply eroded public trust in religion, institutions, and positions of authority in general.
 Under communist ideology, Christianity was further repressed and replaced with state-sponsored atheism.
-Generations grew up with little or no exposure to the Christian faith.
+Generations grew up with little to no exposure of genuine Christian faith.
 Today, Berlin is often called “the atheist capital of Europe.”

 Church planting in this context means…